-- Shacharis begins at 8:00 AM, with the first five minutes, meant for putting on tefillin and saying private tefilos like Mah Tovu, Adon Olam and Yigdal.
-Brochos begin at 8:05 AM. - Students arriving after Baruch She'amar will be marked late.
-Students arriving after 8:30 AM will be marked absent from Davening. - A lateness or absence will be considered "excused" if the student's public transportation was delayed (it is the STUDENT'S obligation to inform the rebbe of this) or if his parent/guardian emails (debbieg@themesivta.org) or phones the school before 10:00 AM and offers a valid reason for the lateness/absence.
+- Shacharis begins at 8:20 AM, but students are encouraged to be early by at least five minutes, to facilitate putting on tefillin and saying private tefilos like Mah Tovu, Adon Olam and Yigdal. - Students arriving after Baruch She'amar will be marked late.
+Students arriving after 8:50 AM will be marked absent from Davening. - A lateness or absence will be considered "excused" if the student's public transportation was delayed (it is the STUDENT'S obligation to inform the rebbe of this) or if his parent/guardian emails (debbieg@themesivta.org) or phones the school before 10:00 AM and offers a valid reason for the lateness/absence.
 To report a late arrival or absence, please call the school's main office at (610) 617-9200, extension 0 or email debbieg@themesivta.org to speak to the office manager. - A student having two (2) unexcused late arrivals or one (1) unexcused absence in one week will have 3 out of 10 points deducted in his grade book on his Hanhaga (Comportment) grade for that day's Shacharis.
-These points may be returned if the student submits an assignment as determined by his rebbe within 48 hours of the absence/lateness. - Any subsequent lateness in the same week will result in a further reduction of 3 points.
+Hanhaga grades will be factored into the student's limmudei kodesh report card grade/transcript. - Any subsequent lateness in the same week will result in a further reduction of 3 points.
 A further absence in the same week will result in a further reduction of five points.
-The same assignment for make-up points arrangement exists.